rcl-cloudtnt/badges/netProgramming/writing-code-with-csharp.md

 # Assessment

-The recipient will be assessed via a one-on-one online meeting.
-The recipient will be:
+The recipient will be assessed through a review of a completed project:

-- Interviewed on the completed project